(noun) — Definition: a person who turns benevolent thoughts into real-world mitzvah.

 Deliver a smile and food from our food pantry to homebound Jewish Family Service clients in need.

-Personally assist clients and give them much-appreciated warm attention as they “shop” the shelves in our food pantry.
+Provide help and warm attention to clients as they “shop” the shelves in our food pantry.

 Do you know yoga?
 Can you cook healthy meals on a dime?
 Share your special skill, talent or hobby in a class or discussion with our clients in the Vital Support Center.